zth/rescript-relay/reason-relay-documentation/docs/api-reference.md

 > Read more about: [dataId](#dataid)

 This generates a `dataId` for use on the _client_ side.
 However, this is farily low level, and what you're probably really looking for is [generateUniqueClientID](#generateuniqueclientid) that'll let you generate a new, unique `dataId` that you can use for client side only records (like when doing optimistic updates).

-### Usage

-Use it like this: `makeUploadable({ "someFile": someFile, "anotherFile": anotherFile })`.
-Notice the "" surrounding the property names - these are important and tells ReScript that we want this to be a JS object.

 ## [generateUniqueClientID](#generateuniqueclientid)